typoes/harry-potter-gen-z/book_1/chapter_2.md

 Don't ask questions - that was the number one rule for to live a basic life with the Dursleys.

-Uncle Vernon entered the kitchen as Harry was turning over the bacon.
+Uncle Vernon entered the kitchen as Harry was flippin' over the bacon.

 "Comb your hair!" he barked, by way of a morning greeting.